vlandham/captain_z/out/captain_z.md

 Captain Z scrambled as fast as she could toward the front of the boat.

-The back and forth of the waves and the jumbles of rope made her almost loose her balance again and again as she looked for a place to hide.
-She had to get out of sight before the pirates saw her and her stolen chest.
+The back and forth of the waves and the jumbles of rope nearly made her loose her balance as she looked for a place to hide.
+She had to get out of sight before the pirates found her and the stolen chest.

 Towards the side of the boat she found a loose tarp covering a few crates and barrels.
 She ducked under the tarp and squeezed herself between two of the barrels.
 Then she held her breath.

 Almost immediately, a slew of pirates burst out of the doorway and onto the main deck.
-Still sleepy and confused, they stumbled about looking back and forth for whatever could have caused all the ruckus that woke them up.
+Still sleepy and confused, they stumbled about looking back and forth for whatever could have caused all the ruckus that had woken them.

 Peeking out of her hiding spot, Captain Z had to cover her mouth to stop herself from laughing out loud at the way the sleepy pirates were dressed.

-They were wearing footie pajamas, like babies!
+They were wearing footie pajamas, like children!
 The feet on their pj's made them slip and slide around on the deck with each wave.
 The pajamas were blue, or green, or pink.
 And on each pirates head was a little sleeping cap with a long tail.

 They looked more like baby dolls then terrible pirates!